dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-10-Fake-Norton-Renewal.md

 - The goal is to get the recipient on the phone, where scammers will attempt to extract personal and financial information such as credit card numbers or bank account details

 ---

+### 4. Suspicious Helpline Number

+- The email provides **+1 (570) 260-6102** as the contact number for cancellations
+- This is not a verified Norton customer service number
+- Calling this number connects the recipient directly to the scammer, who will pose as a Norton representative and attempt to steal personal or financial information

+---